acend/terraform-training/content/en/docs/04/3-backend-state.md

 ## Step 1: Define a backend

-Create a new file named `main.tf` and paste the following content:
+Create a new file named `main.tf` and add the following content:
 ```terraform
 terraform {
   backend "local" {